· mQuark · Technical Guides · 4 min read

 Deep dive into two-way communication in Actionful workflows

-In many workflow engines, an HTTP step is often just a “webhook”—a mechanism to fire data off to a third party and hope for the best.
+In many workflow engines, an HTTP step is little more than a webhook — a mechanism to fire data at a third-party service and move on.
 But in complex orchestrations, you rarely just need to send data; you need to exchange it.
-You need to fetch a user profile, confirm a payment status, or retrieve a weather report to decide the next logic branch.
+You need to fetch a user profile, confirm a payment status, or retrieve a weather report to determine the next branch in your logic.

-At mQuark, we designed the Http Rule to be a first-class citizen of our type system.
-It isn’t just a side-effect; it is a full functional component that can send requests, process responses in a safe scope, and return strongly-typed data back to your workflow.
+At mQuark, we designed the Http Rule to be a first-class citizen of the type system.
+It isn’t a side effect — it is a full functional component that sends requests, processes responses in a safe scope, and returns strongly-typed data back into your workflow.

 The Architecture: Request, Scope, and Result